KrisoKolev/hello-world/README.md

 The nature is calling me!
 I can't see anythink!
 Well what about now?
-Super!Lets make now some conflict!
+Super!Lets make now some fun!
 Ok im redy for this adventure.